LuisM78/TidyData/CodeBook.md

 * standing
 * laying

-Finally, the averages (mean), values of the corresponding subject and for each activity were computed.
+Finally, the averages (mean), values of the corresponding subject and for each activity were computed for each of the variables.

 The final variables in the tidy data correspond to the following: